rust-lang/reference/src/attributes.md

 ## Meta Item Attribute Syntax

-A "meta item" is the syntax used for the _Attr_ rule by most [built-in attributes] and the [`meta` macro fragment specifier].
-It has the following
+A "meta item" is the syntax used for the _Attr_ rule by most [built-in attributes].
+It has the following grammar:
-grammar:

 > **<sup>Syntax</sup>**\
 > _MetaItem_ :\